xtreme3d/xtreme3d/README.md

 * Procedural skydome with Sun, stars and day/night cycle
 * Dynamic shadows
 * Built-in game-oriented collision system (DCE, FPSManager)
+* Octree and quadtree to speed-up rendering and collision tests
 * + a lot more

 Asset Creation
 --------------
 For static geometry with lightmaps (such as levels), we recommend using B3D (Blitz3D) format.
 You can use B3D exporter for Blender to create models in this format - find it in tools/blender-b3d-exporter.
+Probably we will make a tutorial soon.

 For animated geometry, we recommend either SMD (Half-Life) or MD5 (Doom 3) formats.
 These formats are widely supported in 3D modeling software.

 License
 -------
 GLScene is distributed under Mozilla Public License 1.1.

 Xtreme3D v3 is distributed under GNU Lesser General Public License 2.1.
 It allows you to create commercial closed-source applications with the engine if you don't modify the source code and only use compiled version of the library for linking.